All American Television

-All American Television (later known as All American Communications Television) was a television syndication company active from 1981 to 1998.
+All American Television (later known as All American Communications Television and formerly Scotti Brothers-Syd Vinnedge Television and Scotti Vinnedge Television) was a television syndication company active from 1981 to 1998.
 It was founded by Anthony J. Scotti, Ben Scotti, and Syd Vinnedge.
 The company was known for producing and distributing television shows such as Baywatch, America's Top 10, and the Mark Goodson Productions library of game shows.